IgorMokhov/igorMokhov/README.md

-### Hi there 👋
+## Hi there 👋   My name is Igor Mokhov!

-# Igor Mokhov

-## Frontend Developer

-Hello!
-I'm Igor!
-Frontend developer with experience in creating web applications.
+I am Frontend developer with experience in creating web applications.
 I possess the necessary skills to write high-quality and efficient code.
 I have advanced soft skills and many years of experience in the online business sector.
 I am looking for an opportunity to participate in interesting projects and become a part of a team, improving it with my knowledge to achieve common goals.

 ### Skills